 If the debt cannot be settled amicably, the legal claim must be agreed to at the owners’ meeting.
 As part of this process, it is important that all unpaid fees be duly detailed in the minutes.
 Lastly, the community of owners has to submit the claim to the court.

 In 2015, an amendment was made to Article 1964 of the Civil Code governing the statute of limitations for claiming community debts.
 This period changed from 15 years to just 5.
-Once this period expires without the community claiming any unpaid debts, they will lapse.
+If after 5 years the community doesn’t claim any unpaid debts, they’ll lapse.
 It is important to understand that the community of owners can suspend the statute of limitations by sending a Burofax (a method of sending documents securely) to the owner stating the existence of the debt and its total amount.